naragurgel/serenity_oils_aroma/README.md

 - Created On (DateTimeField): The date and time when the testimonial was created.
 - Status (IntegerField): Indicates if the testimonial is a draft or published (0: Draft, 1: Published).
 - Updated On (DateTimeField): The date and time when the blog post was last updated.
-- Rating (IntegerField): The rating assigned to the testimonial, reflecting user satisfaction.

 <strong>3- Contact Us Model:</strong>
 - User Name (CharField): The name of the user contacting us.